Yashnarbek-Samiyev/Yashnarbek-Samiyev/README.md

 - 🔭 I’m currently working on  InstagramClone and Microservice.
 - 🌱 I’m currently learning FastAPI, Redis
-- 👯 I’m looking to collaborate on UIC Group
+- 👯 I’m looking to collaborate on GTROBOTPRO
 - 💬 Ask me about any specific topic you're knowledgeable about
 - 📫 How to reach me: Email: yashnarsamiyev2@gmail.com T.me: https://t.me/yashnarsamiyev